-Left to right: Kidi (Medium sized drum played with two sticks); Lead drum: Atsimevu (It is around 4½ feet tall, combines sticks and hands); Sogo (Larger drum played with two sticks); Kagan (Small drum played with two sticks);
+Left to right: Kidi (Medium sized drum played with two sticks); Atsimevu (the master drum of the percussion ensemble, combines sticks and hands); Sogo (Larger drum played with two sticks); Kagan (Small drum played with two sticks);

 "In Anlo-Ewe cultural understanding, a drum is a super projection of the human voice.